 There are only five ecosystems in the world where the concentration of these dinoflagellates is high enough to be considered a bioluminescent bay, and Puerto Rico is home to three of them!

 Puerto Rico's three bioluminescent bays are Mosquito Bay on the island of Vieques, Laguna Grande in Fajardo, and La Parguera in Lajas.
 Visiting a bioluminescent bay is a truly one-of-a-kind experience that you shouldn't miss in Puerto Rico.
-Luckily, these natural wonders are accessible from several of the most popular cities in Puerto Rico for visitors.
+Luckily, these natural wonders are accessible from several of the most popular cities in Puerto Rico for visitors, and not far from the Port of San Juan for cruise passengers.
 Here's what you need to know to plan your trip!

 Recognized in 2006 by Guinness World Records as the brightest bioluminescent bay in the world, Mosquito Bay in Vieques captivates with its beauty and pristine setting.
 The bay's mesmerizing brightness is due to the large concentration of dinoflagellates – a quantity that was inexplicably doubled after Hurricane María – ranging from an average of 1,000,000 to 2,100,000 per gallon of water.
 The lack of light pollution surrounding the Natural Reserve of Mosquito Bay and the mangrove swamps that feed the plankton make this natural spectacle one of Puerto Rico's true wonders.